Iepoev/Thesis/paper/source/07_medische_context.md

 The lowest heart rate that a healthy individual can attain is called the Resting Heart Rate.
 It is the heart rate of the subject when it is at complete rest, relaxed but awake, with no external stress factors such as recent exercise, environmental temperature,...
 For an average person this lies within the interval of 60 to 100 beats per minute, but a few exceptionally trained aerobic athletes demonstrate resting heart rates in the range of 30–40 beats per minute.
 This is lower for fit individuals because the body has adapted to maintain basic functionality on these lower heart rates.

 Performing any kind of movement will place a circulatory demand on the heart, and the heart rate will change to meet this demand.
-If demand is higher than what HR_max allows, the heart rate will plateau at HR_max until the body can no longer sustain the exercise.
+If demand is higher than what HR$_{max}$ allows, the heart rate will plateau at HR$_{max}$ until the body can no longer sustain the exercise.
 For a constant exercise that doesn't reach this boundary the demand will also remain constant, so an equilibrium will be reached at a certain heart rate.
 An important distiction to make is that of the lactate threshold.
 Lactate is a substance in the blood that increases in concentration when performing heavy exercise.

 Heart rate will quickly reach the equilibrium as described as long as blood lactate levels remain under a threshold (the value of which depends on the individual).
 At higher levels of exertion blood lactate levels will rise but plateau after 10-20 minutes above the resting lactate levels.
 This means that the heart rate equilibrium will only be reached after 10-20 minutes of sustained exercise; this is called the slow component of cardiovascular kinetics.
 At severe levels of exercise lactate levels will not plateau but rise steeply until the subject is too exhausted to continue, no equilibrium will be reached.